Birmingham Curzon Street railway station (1838–1966): As a passenger station

-While the station was formally opened on 24 June 1838, however, due to the delayed completion of Kilsby Tunnel, the first train from London did not arrive until on 17 September of that year.
-That first train had traversed the 112 miles between the two cities in four hours and 48 minutes.
+The station was formally opened on 24 June 1838.
+However, due to the delayed completion of Kilsby Tunnel, trains ran only to Rugby.
+The first train from London did not arrive until 17 September of that year.
+That first train had traversed the 112 miles between the two cities in four hours and 48 minutes, compared to two and a half days by horse-drawn coach.
 During 1839, the GJR arrived at Curzon Street; although the line had opened two years earlier, one year before the L&BR, it originally ran to a temporary terminus at Vauxhall until a 28-span viaduct over the River Rea valley had been completed along with their side of the station.